Veterinary Science

 This program is designed to be completed in two years during the 11th and 12th grades.

-Year 1
+Year 1 (Junior Year)

 Small Animal Care I (1 credit): Students learn how to care for and manage small animals, focusing on the connection between humans and animals, animal behavior health, nutrition, management, and reproduction.
 Opportunities to handle live animals may occur.
 Course content also includes instruction on the tools, equipment, and facilities used in the small animal care industry.